Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning

-Through the coordinate transform at every timestep, the MPPI-planned final future state trajectory mapped in image space on our costmap looks like \cref{fig:mppi_imagespace}.
+Through the coordinate transform at every timestep, the MPPI-planned final future state trajectory mapped in image space on our costmap looks like \Cref{fig:mppi_imagespace}.

-We use the total cost function \cref{eq:costfunction} with a running cost \cref{eq:cost} and zero terminal cost for an autonomous driving task.
-In this formulation of MPPI, two cost terms predominate: speed and track-related crash costs.
-The track cost depends on the costmap and it is a binary grid map (0, 1) describes occupancy of features we want to avoid driving through, e.g. track boundaries or lane boundaries on the road.
-Going off the image plane does not have a cost associated with it.
+The crash cost depends on the costmap and it is a binary grid map (0, 1) describing occupancy of features we want to avoid driving through, e.g. track boundaries or lane boundaries on the road.